-Anyone who has experienced hate crime or wants more information should visit: - www.reporthatenow.com
+Anyone who has experienced hate crime or wants more information should visit: - force to account.

 The site provides customised support for victims and witnesses to ensure that they get the help they need more effectively and offers direct links to report hate crime incidents to the police.